-dplace binds processes to specified CPUs in round-robin fashion; once pinned, they do not migrate, so you can use this for high performance and reproducibility of parallel codes.
-Cpusets are named subsets of system cpus/memories and are used extensively in batch environments.
+• Cpusets are named subsets of system cpus/memories and are used extensively in batch environments.
 For more information about cpusets, see the SGI Cpuset Software Guide.

-The following topics describe the data placement utilities:
+The following topics provide more information about the data and process placement utilities:

-- "taskset Command" on page 39

-- "numactl Command" on page 41
+- "cpusets and cgroups" on page 43

-- "dplace Command" on page 41
+- "dplace Command" on page 44

-- "dlook Command" on page 50
+- "omplace Command" on page 50

-- "omplace Command" on page 57
+- "taskset Command" on page 51

-- "Installing NUMA Tools" on page 58
+- "numactl Command" on page 53

-- "About cpusets" on page 58
+- "dlook Command" on page 53